San Diego Drug Crimes Lawyer

 Drug crimes include any number of illegal drug and illegally used prescription drug activities.
 Possession, manufacturing, sale, transportation, and money laundering are often activities cited in drug-related criminal activity.
 The activity, amount, and surrounding circumstances heavily affect the outcome of the cases, and a conviction could change the course of your life forever.

-If you have been arrested on suspicion of a drug crime or you are being investigated, now is the time to reach out for legal representation.
+If you have been arrested on suspicion of a drug crime or you are being investigated, now is the time to reach out to our San Diego drug crime attorneys for legal representation.
 Drug crimes are complex matters, and there are many questions to ask from the start, particularly if you have been arrested.
-At The Law Office of George Gedulin, Our San Diego criminal defense lawyers understand how law enforcement in our area works and which questions need to be asked from the very beginning.
+At The Law Office of George Gedulin, Our San Diego drug crimes lawyer understand how law enforcement in our area works and which questions need to be asked from the very beginning.

 Without competent legal representation, you may unintentionally incriminate yourself or provide inaccurate information to law enforcement that could be used as fact in a courtroom.
 Still more worrisome are the changes that can occur to a statement from what is actually said to what is written down and used at trial.

-Contact us today to get started on your FREE consultation.
+Contact us today at (858) 281-4605 to get started on your FREE consultation with our San Diego drug crime lawyers.

 After being accused of or charged with a drug-related crime, you may feel like you have already been convicted.
 Intimidation tactics by law enforcement and investigators could just be a typical bully approach or it could be a sign that more serious errors were made.

 If your constitutional rights were violated at any time during the investigation or an arrest, the state may not be able to pursue a case against you at all.
-These are the types of extenuating factors that a well-qualified criminal defense attorney can help you uncover while developing a defense strategy.
+These are the types of extenuating factors that a well-qualified San Diego drug crime attorney can help you uncover while developing a defense strategy.

-Recreational drug use of any type is still illegal in California, regardless of changing public perceptions.
-Depending on the circumstances of a case, you could be facing a misdemeanor or a felony charge.
+Depending on the circumstances of a drug case, you could be facing a misdemeanor or a felony charge.
 Both misdemeanors and felonies will go on your permanent record and may affect your life in unexpected ways.
 Getting a job, maintaining relationships, and finding adequate housing are just some of the secondary problems a drug conviction can present.

 Prosecutors will work to charge you to the fullest extent of the law every time, which may be unfair.
 Those who are caught at the wrong place at the wrong time may not actually have committed any crime.
 Those with addiction problems are in need of help, which is not something they will necessarily get with an extended prison sentence.
 Every case is different and deserves to be evaluated fairly in court.